George V. Bobrinskoy: Early life

-George V. Bobrinskoy was born in Tula, Russia as Count Grigory Vladimirovich Bobrinskiy.
+George V. Bobrinskoy was born on 23 January 1901 in Tula, Russia as Count Grigory Vladimirovich Bobrinskiy.
 He was a "left-hand" descendant of the Russian empress Catherine the Great.
-After the Russian Revolution he left his country at the end of the Civil war, fighting in the ranks of the Preobrajensky Guards regiment, and thereafter immigrated to the United States in 1923.
+After the Russian Revolution he left his country at the end of the Civil war, fighting in the ranks of the Preobrajensky Guards regiment.
+After a short stay in Novi Sad in Serbia, he immigrated to the United States in 1923.